Where to stay in Berlin: the best neighbourhoods (2026)

 Meininger Hotel Berlin Alexanderplatz Budget

-Despite the name, on Schönhauser Allee (U Senefelderplatz), on the Prenzlauer Berg side: spotless dorms and private rooms at low prices.
+Despite the name, this spot sits right on Schönhauser Allee on the Prenzlauer Berg side, just above the Senefelderplatz U-Bahn station.
+Spotless dorms and private rooms.

 Pros

-- Quiet at night, also great with young children
+- Quiet at night, practical with young children

 Cons